goncalossilva/LPOO2011-Ruby/features/01_containers.md

 ## Enumerators

-* Enumerators = external iterators
+* When iterators aren't suitable, you can resort to enumerators
+* To put it simply, an enumerator is an external iterator
 <br/>
     @@@ ruby
     array = ["my", 1337, "array"]
     enumerator = array.to_enum # same as "enumerator = array.each"

     enumerator.next # returns "my" and moves to the next element enumerator.next
 <br/>

+!SLIDE

+## Enumerators

-* Most iterators are can be used as enumerators
+* Most internal iterators are can be used as enumerators
 <br/>
     @@@ ruby
     string = "le fu"
     enumerator = string.each_char